Mickeon/team-fortress-jumper/README.md

 This repository has not been originally designed to be visible by the public, but I'm putting it out there.
 It could be useful as a general point of reference.
 Full support for this demo, as well as additional features __(such as multiplayer)__ should **not** be taken for granted.

-You can try a **considerably** stripped out version of this project on a Chromium web browser [clicking here](https://mickeon.netlify.app/team-fortress-jumper/).
+You can try a **considerably** stripped out version of this project on a Chromium web browser by [clicking here](https://mickeon.netlify.app/team-fortress-jumper/).

 ## Controls